raspberrypilearning/rpi-uds/en/step_2.md

         print("Out of range")
     ```

+--- /task ---

+--- task ---

 Now wave your hand in front of the sensor; it should switch between showing the message "In range" and "Out of range" as your hand gets closer and further away from the sensor.
 See if you can work out the point at which it changes.

+--- /task ---

+--- task ---

-+ The default range threshold is 0.3m.
+The default range threshold is 0.3m.
 This can be configured when the sensor is initiated:

     ```python
     ultrasonic = DistanceSensor(echo=17, trigger=4, threshold_distance=0.5)